Wisconsin’s Leading Community Music School

 - Directing credits include extensive work with children’s theatre and many opera company productions.

 Bachelor of Music, Minor in Psychology | DePauw University in Greencastle, IN

-- While attending DePauw University, she taught preschoolers at the Tutor Time Child Care/Learning Center
+- Taught preschoolers at the Tutor Time Child Care/Learning Center while attending DePauw University.

-- Elise has worked as a music teacher for Little People’s Music.
-Inc and at the Academy of Learning and Leadership for three years as a preschool teacher of two and four year olds.
+- Worked as a music teacher for Little People’s Music.
+Inc and at the Academy of Learning and Leadership for three years as a preschool teacher of two- and four-year-olds.